-Five Worldviews
+Six Worldviews

 Mention the word 'diversity', and most people today think only in terms of race, gender, age, or economic status.
 However, far greater are the 'worldview' differences which separate members of our society, one from another.
-People are often surprised to learn that these diverse viewpoints fit into five major categories or 'paradigms'.
+People are often surprised to learn that these diverse viewpoints fit into six major categories or 'paradigms'.
 While some in society may successfully co-mingle ideas taken from two or more categories; most unconsciously strive to live their lives within the singular context of one of the categories below.

 REALITY